TheThingsNetwork/lorawan-frequency-plans/README.md

-# The Things Network Stack for LoRaWAN Frequency Plans
+# LoRaWAN Frequency Plans for The Things Stack

 This repository contains default frequency plans to be used with The Things Network Stack for LoRaWAN.